Knowledge Base

 Once updated, execute the script with administrative privileges to complete the installation.

-You need to run DefensX Uninstaller under the Applications and follow uninstall steps.
+Run DefensX Uninstaller from the Applications folder and follow the on-screen steps.

 Screen%20Shot%202022 07 16%20at%206.36.58%20PM